Map existing bus service

 Most of Chattanooga's bus stops are to the south of the Tennessee River.
 Like most cities, the downtown has a higher density of bus service.
 Next, you'll map those areas in the city that are within walking distance of these stops.

-11. On the Quick Access Toolbar, click the Save button to save the project.
+13. On the Quick Access Toolbar, click the Save Project button.

 Note: